 Of the GCC states, the Sultanate of Oman is closest politically to Iran.
 Omani officials assert that engagement with Iran is a more effective means to moderate Iran's foreign policy than to threaten or undertake direct or indirect military action against it.
-Oman also remains grateful for the Shah's sending of troops to help the Sultan suppress rebellion in the Dhofar region in the 1970s, even though Iran's regime changed since then.31 In March 2014, Iranian President Hassan Rouhani visited Oman, the only GCC state he has visited since taking office.
+Oman also remains grateful for the Shah's sending of troops to help the Sultan suppress rebellion in the Dhofar region in the 1970s, even though Iran's regime changed since then.
+In March 2014, Iranian President Hassan Rouhani visited Oman, the only GCC state he has visited since taking office.
 Sultan Qaboos made a state visit to Iran in August 2009, even though the visit coincided with large protests against alleged fraud in the reelection of then-President Mahmud Ahmadinejad.
-Qaboos visited again in August 2013, reportedly to explore concepts for improved U.S.-Iran relations and to facilitate U.S.-Iran talks that led to the JPA.
-Some of Oman's banks served as financial channels for the transfer of hard currency oil sales proceeds to Iran under the JPA.32 Oman also hosted some of the formal P5+1-Iran nuclear negotiations that led to the JCPOA.
+Qaboos visited again in August 2013, reportedly to explore concepts for improved U.S.-Iran relations and nuclear negotiations that ultimately led to the JCPOA.
+Since sanctions on Iran were lifted, Iran and Oman have accelerated their joint development of the Omani port of Duqm to serve, in part, as a trading and transportation outlet for Iran.

 Omani ties to Iran manifest in several ways.
-Unlike Saudi Arabia and some other GCC states, Oman reportedly has not materially supported any factions fighting against the Asad regime in Syria.
-Oman has not joined the Saudi-led Arab intervention against the rebel Zaidi Shiite Houthi movement in Yemen that began in March 2014.
-Oman's relationship with Iran and its membership in the GCC alliance as enabled Oman to undertake the role of mediator in both of those conflicts.
-Oman is the only GCC country to not downgrade its relations with Iran in connection with the Saudi-Iran dispute over the execution of Al Nimr.
+Unlike Saudi Arabia and some other GCC states, Oman reportedly has not supported any factions fighting against the Asad regime in Syria and Oman has not joined the Saudi-led Arab intervention in Yemen.
+Oman's relationship with Iran and its membership in the GCC alliance has enabled Oman to undertake the role of mediator in both of those conflicts.
+Oman is the only GCC country to not downgrade its relations with Iran in connection with the January 2016 Saudi-Iran dispute over the execution of Al Nimr.

-Iranian Policy in Iraq and Syria: Islamic State Crisis33
+Iranian Policy in Iraq and Syria: Islamic State Crisis

-Iran's policy has been to support the Shiite-led governments in Iraq and Syria.
-That policy is challenged by the Islamic State organization, a Sunni radical Islamist movement that has captured territory in both Iraq and Syria.
-The United States and Iran have worked in parallel, although
+Iran's policy has been to support the Shiite-led governments in Iraq and Syria-a policy that has been challenged by the Islamic State organization, a Sunni radical Islamist movement that captured territory in both of those countries.
+The United States and Iran have worked in parallel, although separately, to assist the Iraqi government against the Islamic State organization.
+However, the United States and Iran hold opposing positions on the Asad regime.

-30 For detailed information on Iran-Oman relations, see CRS Report RS21534, Oman: Reform, Security, and U.S. Policy, by (name redacted) .
+&lt;sup>28 For detailed information on Iran-Oman relations, see CRS Report RS21534, Oman: Reform, Security, and U.S. Policy, by Kenneth Katzman.

-31 As reported in author conversations in Oman and with Omani officials, 1988-2015.
+&lt;sup>29 As reported in author conversations in Oman and with Omani officials, 1988-2015.